 Results

-Blended biosensor with Cell-cell communication module
+Cell-cell communication module for amplification

 This study has developed a biosensor that is sensitive to the environmentally hazardous aromatic phenol compounds, so that it can be used as a whole cell sensor for the rapid search or detection of harmful substances.
 The sensor utilizes the DmpR protein that is activated in presence of phenol compounds.
 The activated DmpR protein switches on the downstream gfp gene, which leads to the detection of fluorescent cells and hence to the quantification of phenol compounds.
 To improve the detection efficiency and the signal amplification of the whole cell sensor, a biohazard detection system has been developed whereby the luxL-luxR-based cell-cell communication modules are coupled to the existing gene circuit comprising dmpR and gfp (Figure 1 A).
 The system consists of the sender cell that detects harmful substances and sends the amplified signal, and the receiver cell that receives the amplified signal and produces the fluorescence.
 The sender cell has the dmpR, rfp, and luxR genes so that the downstream rfp gene is induced by the phenol compounds and produces the red fluorescence, while at the same time the luxL gene is expressed for producing AHL as a cell-cell communication medium.
 The receiver cell has the luxR gene and its downstream gfp gene so that it can detect the AHL produced by the sender cell and produce the green fluorescence.
 First, the two cell types were co-cultured, each with its own seed ratio, and the effects on amplifying the fluorescence signal according to the detection of phenol compounds were verified (Figure 1 B).
 For the co-culture of the sender and the receiver cells, the inoculation ratio for each cell type was divided into 0, 5, 10, 15, 20 L and added to the 1 mL culture medium to make up the final 40 mL, after which the fluorescence strength in nine different cases were compared.
 The cells were treated with the final concentration of 100 M phenol with the seed.
 Following the 15-hour culture at 30°C, the fluorescence was measured, and the highest expression of green fluorescence was exhibited by the ratio of 15 L sender and 25 L receiver.
 Next, the signal strength of the whole cell system composed solely of the sender-receiver system and the dmpR and gfp genes, was measured.
 When the sender-receiver system under the finally selected optimum condition and the single whole cell sensor under the same condition were each made to react with the phenol compounds, the sender-receiver system produced approx. twice stronger signal than the single whole cell system (Figure 1 C).
 The result comes from the difference between the phenol sensitivity of DmpR and the AHL sensitivity of LuxR (Figure 1 D), which led to high level DmpR expression induced by a known concentration of phenol through the AHL production by LuxL, and the subsequent high level expression of gfp, indicating the enhanced visualization of biohazard detection.